dimesoftware/facteur/docs/index.md

    new ViewModelTemplateResolver());
 ```

 First up the list is the **compiler**.
 There are many templating languages available, and Scriban is one of the more popular ones.
-The syntax is interspersed with static content and markup in the e-mail template.
-The e-mail templates themselves have to be stored somewhere and loaded into memory to populate and send the template.
-The **providers** take on this burden and are responsible for fetching the templates from any storage medium like blobs, FTP servers, local directories, etc. Finally, we need to instruct the library which template to retrieve. **Resolvers** provide a dynamic and generic way to find the right template for the e-mail, and the possibilities are endless.
+The syntax is interspersed with static content and markup in the email template.
+The email templates themselves have to be stored somewhere and loaded into memory to populate and send the template.
+The **providers** take on this burden and are responsible for fetching the templates from any storage medium like blobs, FTP servers, local directories, etc. Finally, we need to instruct the library which template to retrieve. **Resolvers** provide a dynamic and generic way to find the right template for the email, and the possibilities are endless.
 In this example, the ViewModelTemplateResolver type is used, which is a very simple mechanism that maps the name of the type to the name of the file.

-Let's say we want to send an e-mail to new users.
+Let's say we want to send an email to new users.
 We create a `NewUserViewModel` class with public properties that need to be passed into the template.

 ```csharp
 public class NewUserViewModel